WICU-TV: History

-However, Erie was sandwiched between Pittsburgh (channels 2, 4, 11 and 13) to the south, Wheeling/Steubenville (channels 7 and 9) to the southwest, Cleveland (channels 3, 5 and 8) to the west, State College (channels 3, 6, and 10, later 8) to the southeast, Buffalo (channels 2, 4 and 7) to the northeast, and London, Ontario (channel 10) to the north.
+However, Erie was sandwiched between Pittsburgh (channels 2, 4, 11 and 13) to the south, Wheeling–Steubenville (channels 7 and 9) to the southwest, Cleveland (channels 3, 5 and 8) to the west, State College (channels 3, 6, and 10, later 8) to the southeast, Buffalo (channels 2, 4 and 7) to the northeast, and London, Ontario (channel 10), to the north.
 This created a large "doughnut" in Northwestern Pennsylvania where there could only be one VHF license.
 WICU-TV was fortunate to gain that license, and as a result was the market leader in Erie for most of its history.
-Channel 12 held a monopoly on Erie television until WSEE-TV signed-on in 1954 as a CBS affiliate.
-The two stations, then separately owned, shared ABC programs until WJET-TV (channel 24) signed-on in 1966.

 Edward Lamb nearly lost WIKK (renamed WICU [AM] in 1957) and WICU-TV in 1954 due to allegations that he associated with Communists, but was exonerated in 1957.
 A decade later, in August 1967, Lamb reorganized his business interests, selling off all non-broadcast holdings as well as WICU radio.
 Lamb's company, later renamed Great Lakes Communications, continued to hold channel 12.
 After Lamb's death in 1987, his family continued to own the station until 1996, when it was sold to SJL Communications, a subsidiary of SJL Broadcast Management and Alta Management.
 SJL purchased Alta's interest in 2005.
-A Consummation Notice was filed with the FCC in February 2007 to voluntarily transfer control of the station from SJL Communications to SJL Broadcast Management Corporation.
+A consummation notice was filed with the FCC in February 2007 to voluntarily transfer control of the station from SJL Communications to SJL Broadcast Management Corporation.
 This transaction was then authorized by the FCC.

 In 2002, the station became the senior partner in a local marketing agreement with WSEE-TV.
 From that point until June 1, 2009, WSEE-TV continued to operate from its own studios on Peach Street in Downtown Erie.
 On that date, that station along with its CW subchannel merged into WICU-TV's facilities.
 WICU's broadcasts became digital-only, effective June 12, 2009, the day all television stations transitioned from analog to digital broadcasts under federal mandate.
 It was the last analog station serving the Erie region to make the switch.

 WICU-TV has aired an annual telethon for the Kanzius Cancer Research Foundation since 2008.

 WICU-TV and WSEE-TV merged their websites in June 2011.

+In October 2023, WICU-TV began airing its programming on two low-power UHF translators; WXTM-LD and WEPA-LD.